Like it or hate it, if your audience is online, they are probably on Facebook.

 This is important, hold this thought and read on.

-Why does a relevance score matter?
+Why does relevance matter?

 Remember two minutes ago I mentioned Facebook’s goal of building communities?
 They know that if they want us all to keep using Facebook we need to enjoy our experience on their platform.